Student Outreach and Retention Center

 These students’ experiences highlight the transformative impact of the GAPP in preparing them for graduate school, demonstrating the program's success in supporting underserved populations through their academic journeys.

-If you are interested in joining us for Cohort 6 of the GAP program.
-Applications will open on June 5, 2024, on our website and will require a two-quarter commitment of Fall 2024 and Winter 2025.
+If you are interested in joining us for Cohort 7 of the GAPP, applications will open on January 2025, on our website and will require a two-quarter commitment of Spring 2024 and Fall 2025.